AdobeDocs/workfront.en/help/classic/review-and-approve-work/manage-approvals/approval-process-in-workfront.md

 ## Types of approval processes

-If you are an Adobe Workfront administrator, or a user with administrative access to approval processes, you can associate the following approval processes with projects, tasks, and issues:
+If you are an Adobe Workfront administrator, or a user with administrative access to approval processes, you can create the following approval processes for projects, tasks, and issues:

 * **A system-level global approval process**: Users can attach these to any of the following: